Skip to main content Skip to navigation

 Adam Johansen is a Professor of Statistics; his research focuses upon methodological and theoretical aspects of simulation-based algorithms.

-He leads the Robust, Scalable Sequential Monte Carlo with Application To Urban Air Quality project — again, get in touch if you're interested in becoming involved.
-He is an investigator within The CoSinES Project.
+He led the Robust, Scalable Sequential Monte Carlo with Application To Urban Air Quality project and was an investigator within The CoSinES Project.

 Teaching